-Pursuant to the provisions of Section 19(b)(1) of the Securities Exchange (a) Act of 1934 ("Exchange Act" or "Act"), the National Association of Securities Dealers, Inc. ("NASD" or "Association"), through its wholly owned subsidiary, NASD Regulation, Inc. ("NASD Regulation"), is filing with the Securities and Exchange Commission ("SEC" or "Commission") a proposed rule change to: (1) amend Rule 1022 (Categories of Principal Registration), Interpretive Material 1022-1 (Registered Options Principals), Interpretive Material 1022-2 (Limited Principal-General Securities Sales Supervisor), and Rule 1032 (Categories of Representative Registration) to expand several registration categories to include engaging in and supervising security futures transactions; (2) amend Interpretive Material 2110-3 (Front Running Policy) to add block trading in single stock futures to the prohibition against front running; (3) amend Rule 2210 (Communications with the Public) and create new Interpretive Material 2210-7 (Guidelines for Communications with the Public Regarding Security Futures) to regulate communications with the public regarding security futures; (4) amend Interpretive Material 2310-2 (Fair Dealing with Customers) to refer to new proposed Rule 2865 regarding security futures sales practices; (5) create new Rule 2865 to regulate security futures sales practices; (6) amend Rule 3010(b)(2) (the Taping Rule) to recognize the ability of futures regulators to expel a member for futures-related sales practice violations; (7) amend Rule 3010(e) (Supervision) to require firms to check the backgrounds of job applicants who have previously worked in the futures industry; (8) amend Rule 3050 (Transactions for or by Associated Persons) to require associated persons to notify their member firm when they open certain futures accounts; and (9)

-amend Rule 3370 (Prompt Receipt and Delivery of Securities) to extend to security futures.
+The proposed rule change will adopt new rules and amend existing rules to prepare for the trading of security futures.
+Specifically, the proposed rule change: (1) Amends Rule 1022 (Categories of Principal Registration), Interpretive Material 1022-1 (Registered Options Principals), Interpretive Material 1022-2 (Limited Principal-General Securities Sales Supervisor), and Rule 1032 (Categories of Representative Registration) to expand several registration categories to include engaging in and supervising security futures transactions; (2) amends Interpretive Material 2110-3 (Front Running Policy) to add block trading in single stock futures to the prohibition against front running; (3) amends Rule 2210 (Communications with the Public) and creates new Interpretive Material 2210-7 (Guidelines for Communications with the Public Regarding Security Futures) to regulate communications with the public regarding security futures; (4) amends Interpretive Material 2310-2 (Fair Dealing with Customers) to refer to new proposed Rule 2865 regarding security futures sales practices; (5) creates new Rule 2865 to regulate security futures sales practices; (6) amends Rule 3010(b)(2) (the Taping Rule) to recognize the ability of futures regulators to expel a member for futuresrelated sales practice violations; (7) amends Rule 3010(e) (Supervision) to require firms to check the backgrounds of job applicants who have previously worked in the futures industry; (8) amends Rule 3050 (Transactions for or by Associated Persons) to require associated persons to notify their member firm when they open certain futures accounts; and (9) amends Rule 3370 (Prompt Receipt and Delivery of Securities) to extend to security futures.
 Below is the text of the proposed rule change.
-Proposed new language is underlined; proposed deletions are in brackets.
+Proposed new language is in italics; proposed deletions are in [brackets].